 We were pleased to work with Jack Todhunter to produce a short promotional video about our group, how we have helped and supported our members.
 Please watch this short video to find out more about our group, what help and support we offer and how we can help you. https://www.youtube.com/watch?v=GQBgEZe26PY&t=1s

 In conjunction with Walking for Health we are organising a series of Wellbeing Walks.
 The walks will last 30 – 90 minutes and are suitable for most walking abilities.

-Look out for our next wellbeing walk coming in December
+Look out for our next wellbeing walk coming soon